 Making data actionable

 Making data actionable is one of the primary business intelligence analyst requirements.
-Pretty much every aspect of business intelligence analyst job is aimed at that.
+Pretty much every aspect of the business intelligence analyst job is aimed at that.

 Business intelligence analysts serve as a bridge between the data and business goals.
 Together they cause the reaction in the form of valuable insight.